Wake continues dominant run to super regionals

-No. 1 national seed Wake Forest completed one of the most dominant runs through an NCAA tournament regional on Sunday and joined five other teams advancing to super regionals.
+No. 1 national seed Wake Forest completed one of the most dominant runs through an NCAA tournament regional on Sunday and joined six others, including Oral Roberts of the Summit League, advancing to super regionals.

 The Demon Deacons beat George Mason 15-1 in the final in Winston-Salem, North Carolina, and outscored their three opponents 48-7.